 But MICA isn’t content to rest on its established reputation.
 Instead, it keeps innovating and pushing forward, working to train the next generation of art professionals.

 Students seeking to practice art in a business context can earn a master of professional studies degree in several tracks.
 This degree prepares students to become business professionals in the art world, running galleries and representing artists.
 The various design and visualization tracks help students design user interfaces and data management protocols.

 K-12 educators seeking advanced training can earn a master of arts degree in education online.
 The program gives them access to experienced professionals, who help art teachers develop their creative skills and train them in pedagogy best practices.

-The Savannah College of Art & Design is largely regarded as the best art school in the United States.
+The Savannah College of Art & Design is regarded among the best art schools in the United States.
 So it only makes sense that its online offerings would be just as impressive.

 The school’s online faculty includes dedicated professionals who understand the demands of online education.
 Professor of interior design Ernest Abuin has served as a design consultant for RTKL Associates, senior designer and commercial architect at Callison-RTKL, and head of design collaboration at PIE studio.

 Art history professor Lindsay Alberts holds a Ph.D. from Boston University and has published in major outlets such as Comitatus: UCLA Journal of Medieval and Renaissance Studies and the Journal of the History of Collections.
 With these great teachers, students can study a range of subjects.
 The school offers degrees in everything from illustration to creative business leadership to preservation design.